darwinia-network/darwinia-docs-deprecated/docs/sdk/darwinia.js/Substrate API/overview.md

 ####  Create API Instance

-You must first instantiate an API instance of Darwinia.js api.
+You must first instantiate an API instance of the darwinia.js api.
 Create the wsProvider using the websocket endpoint of the Darwinia node.

 ```typescript
 // Import